menu

 Miami home prices are not only among the most expensive in Florida, but Miami real estate also consistently ranks among the most expensive in America.

-One of the nice things about Miami is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Miami is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of Miami citizens is very high relative to the national average among all cities (21.84%): 34.23% of adults in Miami have a bachelor's degree or even advanced degree.